fluxninja/aperture/docs/content/sdk/javascript/manual.md

 ```

 [Aperture JavaScript SDK](https://www.npmjs.com/package/@fluxninja/aperture-js)
-can be used define feature control points within a JavaScript service.
+can be used to define feature control points within a JavaScript service.

 Run the command below to install the SDK: